The Undergraduate Catalog

 Registration and Schedule Changes

 Students who register during the early registration period are required to pay their fees and secure their official schedules during the stipulated period prior to registration day.
-Students who fail to pay fees by this date will have their schedules canceled.
+Students who fail to pay fees by this date may have their schedules canceled.

 Course and Term Withdrawal